Get Maintouch

 What Google Actually Penalizes: Low-Quality Content, Not AI

 Spammy patterns get hammered.
 Publishing 100 blog posts in a week, stuffing keywords into every sentence, hiding text, buying links from sketchy directories.
-These trigger manual actions and algorithmic filters.
-I've seen sites do this with human writers and with AI.
-The penalty rate is the same.
+These trigger manual actions and algorithmic filters regardless of whether a human or AI produced them.
 If you want to scale content the right way, see our comparison of the best programmatic SEO tools for scaling content.
 They bake quality controls in from the start.

 Misleading content gets hit hard.
 Clickbait titles that don't match the page, false claims, outdated information presented as current.
 If your AI content says "as of 2026" but pulls facts from 2022 training data, you're giving Google a reason to distrust your site.
 That's a quality issue, not an AI issue.